jemin777/JSTARTutorial.github.io/README.md

 Welcome to JSTAR Programming Language!

-JSTAR Programming Language is focused on research ,Datastuctures, obfuscation, and compiler design is Developed by wilmix jemin j.
+JSTAR(J*) is a Programming Language which is focused on Remote webapplication in the areas of webdesign, websites construction, Good Security towards Webpage ,and which is invented in java and C#.

 Definition
 ===========